The Importance Of Asking & Practicing People's Pronouns

 If you're an employer, CEO, Boss, ask your employees and assistants what pronouns they use in the job application form.
 Ask them again in the interviews and when you hire them.
 Write it next to their name in your system.

 If you're a podcaster, ask your guests what pronouns they use and be conscious to refer to them with the pronouns they tell you.
-Make sure you use their preferred pronouns in your social media promotions of your episodes.
+Make sure you use their pronouns in your social media promotions of your episodes.

 If your students, participants, clients, audience, employees or guests are confused on why you're having them state their pronouns, let them know in a few sentences why this is important.
 Feel free to use some of my words in this post.

-It's always great to give your "why" when implementing something new so folks can have a greater understanding, which will further their awareness and inspire them to practice more freedom too.
+It's always great to give your "why" when implementing something new so folks can have a greater understanding, which will further their awareness and inspire them to practice more too.

 What pronouns do you use?